 Discord uses Markdown for text formatting and effects.
-The most useful ones are:
+You can also a quick reminder by using

 - Italics: *text here* OR _text here_